RichardVickerstaff/rake-n-bake/README.md

 ### :ok
 Run this task last to print `***** ALL TESTS PASSED *****` showing you rake has passed.

+### :ok_rainbow
+Run this task last to print a more magical version of the 'ALL TESTS PASSED' message

 ToDo
 ----
 1. Add a list of all the rake tasks to the Readme